pkelaita/JModule/README.md

 ```

 When commands are executed with an incorrect number of parameters or the module help page is accessed, the command's usage
 information will print to the console.
-Since we added a few parameters and an alternate reference to our 'add' command, the
+Since we added a few parameters and an alternate reference to our `subtract` command, the
 generated usage statement will be as follows.
 ```
-Usage: ~$ add <first number> <second number>
+Usage: ~$ subtract <first number> <second number>
+       OR sub ~
 ```
 If we want to change or add to the default usage statement, the method `yourCommand.resetUsage(String reset)` can be used to
 replace the default usage statement with your own statement, and the method `yourCommand.appendUsage(String append)` can be used to add